luizkowalski/devcontainer-rails/README.md

 You can also change the project's name under `devcontainer.json` and `docker-compose.yml` if you want to.
 I've left it as `Your Project Name` for now.

 If you change the `service` name (defaults to `app` right now), remember to update the app section in docker-compose.yml.
 They have to match.

-If you're using vscode as a web app, you can preview the app after adding the following to config/environments/development.rb: `config.hosts <<  ".preview.app.github.dev"`

 ### Should